Vern Law: Personal life

 Law was made a Deacon in the Church of Jesus Christ of Latter-day Saints at the age of 12, became a teacher two years later and was ordained a priest at 17.
-He tithed 10% of his salary to the Church during his carrier.
+He tithed 10% of his salary to the Church during his career.
 During his 1960 season, as an Elder in his Church Law addressed 3,500 people at the end of August in Oakland, California.
 During the offseasons, Law worked in banking.
 He became well known as a frequent public speaker nationally, without asking for speaking fees.

 One of his five sons, Vance Law, also played in the Major Leagues for 11 seasons (mostly as an infielder), and coached baseball at Brigham Young University.
 Law coached under his son at BYU for a time.
 His grandson Adam Law played minor league baseball for the Los Angeles Dodgers and Seattle Mariners.
 Law's wife VaNita, with whom he had six children and numerous grandchildren, great-grandchildren and great-great-grandchildren, died in 2023; they had been married for 73 years.